 ‘When you experience something outside of your own culture’s norms, which to you is shocking, whilst all people around you view this as completely normal.
 This can then lead to a feeling of isolation.’

 Imagine if you were all alone among hundreds of people and you just have to pretend that it’s completely normal.
-Then multiply that 10 fold as you tend to see things that are shocking quite often when experiencing another culture that is so different to yours.
+Then multiply that 10 fold as you tend to see things that are shocking quite often when experiencing another culture that is so different from yours.

 You lose the support structure that is in your own culture when everyone agrees with each other.
 Without that people can start to feel like they are the odd one out and long to feel normal again.
 If you live abroad for a long time, you can even experience reverse culture shock when you return home.
 Coming home to “normality” can take just as long to adjust to if you’re used to dealing with a whole new culture.

 Luckily for Jade and I neither of us ever really experienced culture shock at all.
 Jade was a bit homesick at the start but that had nothing to do with culture shock.

-- In China toddlers don’t wear nappies because they believe it isn’t healthy (nappy rash, etc).
-I’m not going to argue with this because it certainly is more hygienic that sitting in your own faeces.
+- In China, toddlers don’t wear nappies because they believe it isn’t healthy (nappy rash, etc).
+I’m not going to argue with this because it certainly is more hygienic than sitting in your own faeces.
 This means that all the children have a hole in the back of their trousers.
 Again not at all that shocking when you think about it, ease of access is certainly a good idea.
 However when you are walking down the street and their mum is holding them dangling over a public bin and shit is just falling out of them into the bin a meter away from you, maybe you might feel shocked.
 Especially when there is a public toilet 5 meters to the left….

-- Again in China (it’s the only place we have lived for a prolonged period of time) people love to spit.
+- Again in China (it’s the only place we have lived for a prolonged period of time), people love to spit.
 Maybe when I say ‘love’ it’s an exaggeration but they certainly put a lot of effort into perfecting the art.
-Anyway people spit all over the world, not all that shocking.
-However when people spit only in the middle of the path, regardless of who is walking there, it seems rude.
+Anyway, people spit all over the world, not all that shocking.
+However, when people spit only in the middle of the path, regardless of who is walking there, it seems rude.
 Every single day spit lands close to my feet multiple times.
 But everyone is doing it, it’s not aimed at me, it’s not a personal thing, they just spit in the middle of the path because that’s normal.